-Name of child
+Name of child •••

 Name of key worker

-I have read the Branton First School and Breamish Valley Nursery intimate care policy.
+I have read the Branton First School and Breamish Valley Nursery intimate care polic у.

+I (parents name)

-l (parents name) consent to the staff at Branton Primary School and Breamish Valley Nursery carrying out the necessary intimate care of my child during the nursery or 2 year old sessions.
-If necessary for my child's needs I will supply spare nappies, wipes and creams usually used with my child as well as additional clothing/underwear in a named bag.
+during the nursery or 2 year old sessions.
+If necessary for my child's needs, I will suppl spare nappies, wipes and creams usually used with my child, as well as additional clothing/underwear in a named bag. У

+Signed

+Date

+Pagaiyad in sahaal